electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/drivingassistance/emergencyassist/_index.md

 ---
-title: Emergency assist
+title: Audi e-tron emergency assist
 linktitle: Emergency assist
-description: Emergency assist detects, within system limits, when the driver is inactive.
+description: Audi e-tron can be delivered with emergency assist.
+Emergency assist detects, within system limits, when the driver is inactive.
 In such a case, the system assumes control of the vehicle and automatically brakes it to a standstill in its own lane.
 weight: 1
 ---